Climate change in Bangladesh: Impact on migration

 Climate change has caused many citizens of Bangladesh to migrate and by 2013 already 6.5 million people had been displaced.
-Poor and other vulnerable population groups have been affected disproportionally.
+Poor and other vulnerable population groups have been affected disproportionately.
 Dhaka as well as local urban centers are mostly the destination of migration caused by climate change.
 This leads to an increased pressure on urban infrastructure and services, especially around health and education and creates a heightened risk of conflicts.

 An increased number of floods, due to reduced river gradients, higher rainfall in the Ganges-Meghna-Brahmaputra river basins, and the melting of glaciers in the Himalayas, is considered the major reason for migration in the context of climate change in Bangladesh over all.
 These floods not only lead to the erosion of arable land, but also impact negatively the other income opportunities and often disrupt the livelihood patterns of whole families.
 In the northern regions of Bangladesh drought plays a major role in displacement of persons, in the South rising sea levels and cyclones are reasons for migration.

 Agriculture

 Bangladeshi farmers have been adapting to rising water levels by making creative floating gardens which mesh water hyacinth plants with bamboo and fertilizer to provide a sturdy floating platform for agriculture, according to climate researcher Alizé Carrère.

-Being an agrarian society, people of Bangladesh are greatly dependent on various forms of agriculture.
-It is the main source of rural job in the country having over 87% people somewhat related to agri-based economy.
-In 2016, according to World Bank, agriculture contributed to 14.77% of country's GDP.
-A steady increase in agricultural production with the use of modern equipment and scientific methods, agriculture has been a key driver to eradicate rural poverty in Bangladesh.
-The risk of sea level rising and global warming is the biggest challenge not only to country's agricultural improvement but also the success on poverty reduction.
+As an agrarian society, the people of Bangladesh are greatly dependent on various forms of agriculture.
+It is the main source of rural jobs in the country with over 87% of people related to the agri-based economy.
+In 2016, according to the World Bank, agriculture contributed to 14.77% of the country's GDP.
+Alongside a steady increase in agricultural production with the use of modern equipment and scientific methods, agriculture has been a key driver to eradicate rural poverty in Bangladesh.
+The risk of sea level rise and global warming is the biggest challenge not only to the country's agricultural improvement, but also to the success of poverty reduction efforts.